sam98963/FizzBuzz/plan.md

  - Debug the handleFizzBuzz function - see why numbers are not being transformed (possible issue with types.)
  - Complete other 2 functions and endpoints.

+ Plan for this session:
+- Quick bit of debugging, see if the code is returning original array or the array is not being modified.
+- Finish other 2 api endpoints
+- Write instructions for how to use and neaten up code/neaten up comments.
+- Neaten up CSS.

 End of session: 51 minutes